 Our accessibility policy

-We want to ensure that every person accessing our website finds it easy to use.
+We want to make sure that every person accessing our website finds it easy to use.
 Here you’ll discover how we make this happen.

 What is accessibility?

 At SunLife, we’re committed to making our customers’ lives easier.
-That’s why, when designing our website, we made sure it’s simple and easy to access for all of our customers.
+That’s why we made sure our website is simple and easy to access for everyone.